apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/index.md

 # [](#expert-scraping) Expert scraping with Apify

+**After learning the basics of actors and Apify, learn to develop pro-level scrapers on the Apify platform with this advanced course.**

+---

 This course will teach you the nitty gritty of what it takes to build pro-level scrapers with Apify.
 We recommend that you've at least looked through all of the other courses in the academy prior to taking this one on.

 ## [](#preparations) Preparations